Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 Short answer: check with the registrar’s office to see if there was a mistake.

 Remember the basis for a rejection of a candidate’s application for a place on the ballot is a conclusive public record.
-Section 145.003.
+Election Code Section 145.003.
 If there is reason to believe there was a mistake in the voter registration information, that renders the registration record less conclusive.

 As general advice, we recommend asking the voter registrar for voting history as well as voter registration status.
 Seeing the voting history might alert the registrar to the problem (for example, someone voting provisionally who was not processed correctly as an application for registration).